kaylalarson1990/byob-final/README.md

 ## Installation
 ### (If you do not have PostgreSQL, please see instructions at the bottom for installation)
-Clone down the back-end repo - https://github.com/turingschool-examples/movie-tracker.git
+Clone down the repo - https://github.com/kaylalarson1990/byob-final

 Run ```npm install``` from the root directory